modernfidelity/django-rest-api/README.md

 You will need to build the image and run a container.

+The docker build exposes Nginx on port 9000 which passes requests to Gunicorn (WSGI) and in turns handle the Django application.

-The docker build exposes port 8002 and is built on the official Ubuntu image.
+It is built on the official Ubuntu 14.04 LTS image.

 ## Useful Docker Commands (use with care)